Keziah Veendorp

-Keziah Veendorp (born 17 February 1998) is a Dutch professional footballer who plays as centre back for Eredivisie club FC Emmen.
+Keziah Veendorp (born 17 February 1997) is a Dutch professional footballer who plays as defensive midfielder or centre-back.

-He is Indonesian of Moluccan descent.

 Club career

 Early career

 In 2005, Veendorp started his football career with FVV Foxhol and moved to VV Hoogezand in 2006.
 When he came to FC Groningen is 2008.

 Groningen

 In 2016, Veendorp was called up for Groningen first team.
 He made his league debut on 20 February 2016 in a 1–4 loss against AZ Alkmaar at AFAS Stadion.
 In this match, he played 11 minutes, after he was substituted for Juninho Bacuna.

+Hanoi FC

+On 27 August 2024, Hanoi FC announced that Veendorp has joined the club.
+He was given the number 3 shirt.

+Roda JC

+On 6 January 2025, Veendorp joined Roda JC on an amateur basis.
+In May 2025, Roda JC confirmed that he would leave the club following the expiration of his contract at the end of the 2024–25 season.

 International career

 On 17 October 2013, He was first called up and played for Netherlands U17 against Faroe Islands U17 In 2014, he played 2014 UEFA European Under-17 Championship as one of the key players.
-In the competition, he contributed that Netherlands finished the competition as a runners-up, playing 5 games.
+In the competition, he contributed as Netherlands finished as runners-up, playing 5 games.